IP Discovery Workshop Series

 Provides IP training for emerging researchers keen to learn more about Intellectual Property and specifically patent searching.

 The rules of the game for Intellectual Property (IP) in New Zealand's public research sector are about to change.
-With the Government focused on developing a new national IP policy—potentially shifting ownership and commercialisation incentives—now is the critical time to get informed.
-Get Practical, Up-to-the-Minute Advice: Equip yourself with the knowledge and strategies to protect your research, navigate new collaboration agreements, and make the most of the changing ecosystem before the new rules are fully implemented.
+From the 1st July 2026 the Government has implemented a new national IP policy for research coming from NZ Universities—potentially shifting ownership and commercialisation incentives—now is time to get informed.
+This workshop is for any researcher wanting to understand IP options, value and knowledge.

 The focus of the workshops are to: